CrisSherban/DualPerceptron/README.md

 # DualPerceptron

+### Documentation & Citations
+Documentation of the study and the complete list of citations and credits are available in Report.pdf

 ### Usage
 *   ### Perceptron Class:
     *   In this implementation the Perceptron offers several methods for different use cases.
-        The Perceptron automatically creates or loads a Gram Matrix accordingly to the given kernel.
+        The Perceptron automatically creates or loads a Gram Matrix according to the given kernel.
         For example: to train and test on a given dataset one must create a Perceptron first, then use the method fit() and finally the method